DeoMiche/DeoMiche.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Passionate researcher dedicated to advancing knowledge on human perception and cognition.
+# Passionate researcher dedicated to advancing knowledge on human perception and cognition.
 Skilled in conducting rigorous investigations, analyzing complex data, and communicating findings effectively.

-Seek- ing opportunities to contribute to challenging research projects and drive meaningful discoveries.
+# I'm always seeking opportunities to contribute to challenging research projects and drive meaningful discoveries.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.